 Let’s say you don’t get around to creating a prenuptial agreement before the wedding.
 Maybe you had a whirlwind romance, a brief engagement, and there wasn’t enough time to meet with separate attorneys before you tied the knot.
 Are you completely out of luck now?

 Fortunately, you can still create a postnuptial agreement.
 This document is similar in content and purpose to a prenuptial agreement; the only difference is that it is created after the wedding takes place rather than before.
 A postnuptial agreement is still beneficial and better than nothing at all.

 However, a prenuptial agreement is preferable to a postnuptial agreement.
 If you can plan ahead to create a prenuptial agreement, it is better than waiting until after the marriage.
 Here are 2 reasons why this is true:

 - With a prenuptial agreement, you and your future spouse can choose to part ways if you cannot reach a mutually agreed-upon financial arrangement.

 - Some divorce judges may look skeptically at a postnuptial agreement, thinking that since the marriage had already taken place, the spouses felt obligated to sign it.
 There’s a risk that a postnuptial agreement may not hold up in court as well as a prenuptial agreement.

-A prenuptial agreement outlines what will happen to your financial assets and debts in the event of divorce, separation, or death.
-Creating this document is a smart choice for just about all engaged couples.
-Plan to start the process of creating a prenuptial agreement well ahead of time, at least 2 months before the planned wedding date.
+We recommend that you plan to start the process of creating a prenuptial agreement well ahead of time, at least 2 months before the planned wedding date.
 If you absolutely cannot create a prenuptial agreement, consider substituting a postnuptial agreement instead.